The Ancient Greek philosopher Aristotle once wrote, “Well begun is half done.”

 Site enablement and site compliance also help sponsors make better, quicker decisions about their trials.
 When clinops teams, biospecimen operations teams, and translational medicine teams have streamlined access to a clean, complete data set about their patient samples, their organizations are better prepared to make critical decisions about funding, amendments, dose escalation, site performance and retraining, and more.
 Using intuitive tools to glean insights and trends from this data, sponsors can quickly and precisely identify issues with patient samples, sample metadata, or site performance.

-Slope’s solutions for inventory management enable site preparedness for patient visits, reduce lab kit waste, and lower the risk for mishandling patient samples and sample metadata that is captured on the requisition forms that are normally in lab kits.
+Biospecimen360™’s solutions for inventory management enable site preparedness for patient visits, reduce lab kit waste, and lower the risk for mishandling patient samples and sample metadata that is captured on the requisition forms that are normally in lab kits.

-With our sample management solution, Slope enables efficiency in conducting patient visits and managing patient samples.
+With Biospecimen360™'s sample management solution, Slope enables efficiency in conducting patient visits and managing patient samples.
 Our software-guided workflows facilitate sample collection, processing, storage, and shipping, reducing the likelihood of deviations that stem from sample management errors, and automating the capture of sample metadata that can be used to generate e-requisition forms.
 Site-generated data can be transmitted to EDC, LIMS, and other clinical systems in real time through integrations — not only streamlining downstream processes at the lab, but offering sponsors quicker, more complete visibility to sample metadata so they are better equipped with the data they need to make decisions about their studies.

 To learn more about the importance of research site compliance for sponsors, click here.